 Size and Growth Rate

 Mexican bird of paradise is considered a moderate to fast grower.
-This tree stays small and when mature it typically reaches a size of 5 – 10’ wide by 15’ tall.
+It tree stays small, typically reaching a size of 5 to 10 feet wide by 15 feet tall when mature.

 Soil

-Mexican bird of paradise is not fussy about soil and grows well in any soil — sandy, rocky, clay — and even the poorest desert soil, provided it’s well-draining.
+Mexican bird is not particular about soil and grows well in any native desert soil — sandy, rocky, or clay — provided it’s well-draining.

 Mexican Bird of Paradise: